phuse-org/LinkedDataEducation/doc/StudyURI.md

 * **Multiple repositories**

-Information about trials is available in mutliple repsoitories including [[ClinicalTrials.gov]]](https://clinicaltrials.gov/),  [[European Clinical Trials Database(EudraCT)]](https://eudract.ema.europa.eu/), repositories for specific countries, and databases within pharmaceutical companies themselves.There is no consistent way to bring this information together for patients, researchers, or regulatory organizations.
+Information about trials is available in mutliple repsoitories including [ClinicalTrials.gov](https://clinicaltrials.gov/), [European Clinical Trials Database(EudraCT)](https://eudract.ema.europa.eu/), repositories for specific countries, and databases within pharmaceutical companies themselves.There is no consistent way to bring this information together for patients, researchers, or regulatory organizations.

 * **Inconsisent synonyms**